Kunlong1994/lab3/Lab-06.md

 pi@ixe00:~ $
 ```

-Once you are signed in, your terminal will now be the access port or 'terminal' to your Pi.
+Once you are signed in, your terminal will now connected directly to the 'terminal' on your Pi, via `ssh`.
 You can tell this by looking at the user and hostname at the beginning of each line, which should now look like:

 ```shell
 pi@ixe00 ~ $